qasimushtaq/Alarabi-Apartments-Ltd/README.md

 ## Technologies Used
 - To build this project, basic HTML has been used and CSS is used to style all the pages.
 - The project was first built in [replit](replit.com) and then later it is moved to [Code anywhere](app.codeanywhere.com) IDE     platform.
--The project has been then shared to github.
+- The project has been then shared to github.

+## Testing
+The project has been tested thoroughly to the best of my knowledge.
+All the navbar has been functional and pages are updated. the images are loading propertly.
+The contact form will be functional later on.
+The desktop version of the project has been working.
+The mobile version is working but the tablet version is not not working and will be rectified later on using other functions such as Javascript.